 Our Patron Saint: St Clement I, Pope and Martyr

 St Clement, to whom our church is dedicated, was a Roman citizen of noble birth.
-Whilst in Jerusalem, he was baptized by St Peter, and is mentioned by St Paul as one of his ?fellow labourers?
-(Philippians 4:3).
+Whilst in Jerusalem, he was baptized by St Peter, and is mentioned by St Paul as one of his "fellow labourers" (Philippians 4:3).
 Ultimately, he became Bishop of Rome, the third after St Peter.
 His distinguishing emblem refers to the manner of his martyrdom under the Roman Emperor Trajan (c.100AD): For his faith in Jesus Christ, St Clement was bound to a heavy anchor and thrown into the sea.
-Saint Clement is one of the patron saints of fishermen, so it is appropriate that he should be Patron Saint of Leigh, with the town?s long seafaring tradition and cockling industry.
-A Brief History
+Saint Clement is one of the patron saints of fishermen, so it is appropriate that he should be Patron Saint of Leigh, with the long seafaring tradition and cockling industry of the town.

 The oldest part of the building comprises the present north aisle, dating from c.1400.
 Legend has it that the stones from which the church is built were taken from the ruins of Hadleigh Castle some way to the west, but this is wholly apocryphal.